Zhuyuze/DOSPprojects-FSharp/README.md

 Full connection, 3D grid connection, line connection, imperfect 3D connection.

 ## chord makes simulations of a chord ring with finger tables

+## tweeterClient and tweeterServer have tweeter functions in F#